Off-Road Cycling in Forest Park

 FPC is open to proposals for mountain biking in Forest Park.
 At the same time, we will remain steadfast in our position that we will not support any proposal that includes opening up the iconic Wildwood Trail for use as a mountain biking trail.

-Additionally, we support enlisting additional rangers in Forest Park to help ensure user safety, proper trail use and Forest Park protection for all uses, including enforcement of off-leash dogs.
+Additionally, we support enlisting additional rangers in Forest Park to help ensure user safety, proper trail use and Forest Park protection for all uses.

 FPC’s support for any proposal will be based on ensuring that whatever is proposed will not negatively impact Forest Park’s ecosystem, including wildlife,